 What is spot freight?

-To explain spot freight fully, we need to define a couple of other terms first: spot buy freight and spot rates.
+To fully explain spot freight, we need to define a couple of other terms: spot buy freight and spot rates.

-Spot-buy freight, also known as spot freight, is the process a company that wants to ship something goes through to obtain multiple quotes from logistic service providers (LSPs) to transport their goods from point A to point B.
+Spot-buy freight, also known as spot freight, is the process a shipper goes through to obtain multiple quotes from logistic service providers (LSPs) to transport their goods from point A to point B.

 The term was originally coined for making “on the spot” decisions about urgent freight.
-But it can be used for a wide variety of freight solutions.
+But you can use it for a wide variety of freight solutions.
 In many cases, a shipper is looking for an “end to end” quote.
-For instance, some international shipping might be picked up by a trucking company first, transported to a port, shipped intermodal transport, picked up at the destination port, and trucked again to the final delivery location.
+For instance, some international shipping might be picked up by a trucking company first, transported to a port, shipped using intermodal transportation, picked up at the destination port, and trucked again to the final delivery location.
 Spot-buy freight combines these multiple services into a single quote.

 Still, spot freight is most commonly used when a shipment needs to be expedited.

-When a carrier offers a shipper a rate “on the spot” to move a load, usually urgently, from one point to another, that is called a spot rate.
-Compared to contract rates, spot market rates are dynamic; they can vary a great deal, even inside the course of a single day.
+When a carrier offers a shipper an “on the spot” rate to move a load, that’s a spot rate.
+Compared to contract rates, spot market rates are dynamic; they can vary a great deal, even within a single day.

 Spot rates vary so much because they’re based on supply and demand.
 If there is a big demand for expedited shipping and only a few trucks available, rates go up.
 If many trucks are looking for spot loads, but only a handful of shippers need spot freight carriers, prices drop dramatically.

-Think of it like booking a vacation.
+Think of it as booking a vacation.
 A hotel in a high-demand area like Las Vegas might fill up quickly during a convention or spring break.
-But if you travel in the off-season or at off-peak times, rates can be much lower.
+But rates can be much lower if you travel in the off-season or at off-peak times.

 Spot rates vs. contract rates

-Spot rates are more volatile and change rapidly, even over short periods of time.
-There is no long-term commitment to a certain rate between a carrier and a shipper or broker when it comes to spot rates.
+Spot rates are more volatile and change rapidly, even over short periods.
+There is no long-term commitment to a specific rate between a carrier and a shipper or broker when it comes to spot rates.

-While spot rates often help predict the pricing trends (up or down) for contract rates, the two are not always related.
+While spot rate data often help predict the pricing trends (up or down) for contract rates, the two are not always related.
 Again, spot rates are based on the basic economic principle of supply and demand.

-However, for both the shipper and the carrier, contract rates are generally more stable.
+However, contract rates are generally more stable for both the shipper and the carrier.
 They make it easier for carriers to budget for expenses.
-Typically lasting one year, contract rates protect both the shipper and the carrier from fluctuating market conditions, which can vary quite a bit over a year.
+Typically lasting one year, contract rates protect both the shipper and the carrier from fluctuating market conditions, which can vary over a year.

 Why use spot freight?